aseprite/api/api/dialog.md

 The `{ parent=otherDialog }` can be used to display an alert/subdialog
 inside a parent dialog (the parent dialog is blocked until the child dialog is closed).

+The `{ notitlebar=true }` can be used to display a dialog without any kind of title bar (the dialog must be closed with a button inside it).

 Returns `nil` if there is no UI available, i.e. [app.isUIAvailable is `false`](app.md#appisuiavailable).